Hike to Segestad

 Hellskora is an impressive vantage point that shows Oppstrynsvatnet (lake) surrounded by high mountains and glaciers.
 Don't go too far over the edge!

+When you have passed Hamrane, you are at Storekvile.
+Here you can sit on a bench and enjoy the view.
 The path continues past Langhammarkvile and Nestelada (an outbuilding), and then you will soon arrive at the buildings of the farm.

 The Friends of Segestad have done a great job over many years to keep the buildings on the farm intact, and in the barn Svein Sunde has collected old agricultural implements and set up informative boards that tell the history of the farm.